gokul911/Icarus_project/README.md

-NOTE : The "Load Configuration" button Loads the previous configuration present inside the firebase
+NOTE : The "Load Configuration" button Loads the previous planet configuration present inside the firebase